 All that aside, the investment in Lafayette Square is appearing in other parts of the neighborhood as well.
 There is plenty to be optimistic about.

-The park itself, which
+The park itself, which I documented back in February, 2014

 is seeing some major upgrades.
-Largely through grants and fund raising, the Lafayette Park Conservancy has proposed
+Largely through grants and fund raising, the Lafayette Park Conservancy has proposed the following projects:

 The 4,100 foot long iron fence with its large stone gate posts and massive iron gates is the most distinguishing feature of the park.
 Its spear point was chosen as the symbol of the neighborhood and the Lafayette Square Restoration Committee.
 The list of its problems with the fence is very long.
 There are many broken, wobbly and missing fence posts, parts of the 15 foot long fence sections are broken or missing, fourteen gates are missing and weather has damaged the stone gate posts.
 Missing and broken fence posts must be replaced and the anchoring system has failed.
 “Saving the Fence” will be the Conservancy’s major project for the next few years.